-The IIS Web Agent installer does not support custom namespace elements in the web.config file.
-If any exist, they are removed from the web.config file during the installation process.
+The IIS Web Agent installer doesn't support custom namespace elements in the web.config file.
+If any exist, they're removed from the web.config file during the installation process.

 If you require custom namespace elements, back up the web.config file before installing the agent and manually restore them once the agent is installed.